-We aim to analyse and assess the negative impacts and positive contribution of our investments and to address these aspects in accordance with the preferences of our customers.
-As one of the largest financial institutions in the Nordic countries, Danske Bank has the ability to be part of solutions to the challenges our planet and societies are facing, including through the investment opportunities we offer to our customers.
-We support the goals of achieving net zero by 2050 in line with ambitions of the Paris Agreement.
+We aim to analyse and assess the negative impacts and positive impacts of our investments and to address these aspects in accordance with the needs of our customers.
+As one of the largest financial institutions in the Nordic countries, Danske Bank has both the ability and the determination to be part of finding solutions to the challenges our planet and societies are facing.
+We support the goals of achieving net zero green-house gas emissions by 2050 in line with ambitions of the Paris Agreement to limit the increase of global warming to below 1.5°C.

+2.1.
 Principal Adverse Impacts

-Negative impacts on Sustainability Factors from investments are referred to as "Principal Adverse Impacts".
-Such impacts can materialise through activities and practices that are harmful to society such as, but not limited to, activities with high carbon emissions, activities in the fossil fuel sector, substantial waste levels, lack of gender diversity, breaches of human rights and lack of company policies to avoid corruption and bribery.
-We prioritise the management of these impacts through the strategy commitments of the investment products that we manufacture that are developed to align with the preferences of our customers and the overall responsible investment approach of Danske Bank.
+Danske Bank refers to negative impacts on Sustainability Factors as "Principal Adverse Impacts" materialised through for instance carbon emissions, fossil fuel exposure, waste levels, gender diversity, human rights due diligence and a company's efforts to avoid corruption, bribery, and other practices harmful to society.
+We prioritise the management of these impacts at Danske Bank level in accordance with Group Position Statements and other sustainability-related strategies and commitments.

-Principal Adverse Impacts are identified through our screening of Environmental and Social Materiality.
-Our screening focuses on a core set of universal mandatory indicators that always lead to Principal Adverse Impacts and additional selected voluntary indicators (see current full list of the Principal Adverse Impact indicators that we consider in our Principal Adverse Impact Statement).
+Principal Adverse Impacts are identified through our screening of Environmental and Social materiality.
+Our screening focuses on a core set of universal mandatory indicators that always lead to Principal Adverse Impacts and additional selected indicators we commit to assess.
+Subject to data availability, our selection of Principal Adverse Impact indicators follows the methodology/guiding principle of selecting the indicators which are relevant to consider based on our investment management philosophy, exposures as well as data quality.
 We work from the belief that by measuring and reporting the Principal Adverse Impacts of our portfolios, we are best positioned to monitor and steer the overall sustainability performance of our portfolios.
-The voluntary indicators are selected and kept updated on basis of considerations of relevance to our investment management philosophy, exposures as well as data quality and coverage for the indicators.
+We are therefore continuously striving to expand the list of indicators to ensure that our processes capture such negative dimensions to the largest extent (see current list of selected Principal Adverse Impact indicators in our Principal Adverse Impact Statement).

-The management and the prioritisation of Principal Adverse Impacts are defined by the investment strategy of our investment portfolios/activities.
-Subject to the investment strategy, Principal Adverse Impact considerations may lead to or influence decision-making to either buy/increase weighting, hold/maintain weighting, decrease weighting, or sell/divest.
+From an investment product perspective, the management and prioritisation of Principal Adverse Impacts are defined by the given strategy and investment portfolios/activities.
+Principal Adverse Impact considerations can lead to or influence decision-making to either buy/increase weighting, hold/maintain weighting, decrease weighting, or sell/divest.
 As a minimum standard, Principal Adverse Impacts are managed through Exclusions.
 This may be supplemented by other approaches such as Active Ownership and Inclusion that further address the impacts.

-As an organisation, Danske Bank reports on Principal Adverse Impacts that have been measured on an annual basis, and we also strive to report on Principal Adverse Impact on the majority of our responsible investment product offerings.
-Further information on how we identify, manage and control Principal Adverse Impacts is outlined in our Principal Adverse Impact Statement, Exclusion Instruction, Inclusion Instruction and Active Ownership Instruction.
+As an organisation, Danske Bank reports on impacts that have been identified on an annual basis, and we also strive to report on Principal Adverse Impact on the majority of our responsible investment product offerings.
+Further information on how we identify, manage and control Principal Adverse Impacts is outlined in our Principal Adverse Impacts Statement, Exclusion Instruction, Inclusion Instruction and Active Ownership Instruction.